-This module is an elective for all Single and Joint Honours degree programmes in Economics.
+This is an optional module for all Single and Joint Honours Degree courses in Economics.

-This module is not available to students across other degree programmes in the University.
+The module is NOT available to students across other degree courses in the University.

 Method of assessment

-By the end of this module you will be able to:
+On successfully completing the module students will be able to: